Skilled New Orleans Maritime Lawyer

 - The United States Fifth Circuit Court of Appeals

 Whether you were injured on an inland waterway between Lake Charles and Lake Pontchartrain, on the Mississippi Delta, or on the Gulf Coast, Mr. Shlosman stands ready to fight for your rights.
-Unlike most offshore injury attorneys, Mr. Shlosman, a proven New Orleans maritime lawyer, regularly handles Maritime Law Personal Injury cases and is familiar with the intricacies and idiosyncrasies of this distinctive area of law.
+Unlike most New Orleans offshore injury attorneys, Mr. Shlosman, a proven New Orleans maritime lawyer, regularly handles Maritime Law Personal Injury cases and is familiar with the intricacies and idiosyncrasies of this distinctive area, Maritime Law.

 Best Lawyer in Nola!